 Most likely your injury occurred when you:

-- Played a sport like tennis or basketball, with a lot of stopping and starting
+- Played a sport like tennis or basketball, with a lot of stopping and sharp turns

-- A partial tear means at least some of the tendon is still okay.
+- A partial tear means at least some of the tendon is still OK.

-- A full tear means your tendon is torn completely and the two sides are not attached to each other.
+- A full tear means your tendon is torn completely and the 2 sides are not attached to each other.

 What to Expect

 If you have a complete tear, you may need surgery to repair your tendon.
 Your doctor will discuss the pros and cons of surgery with you.
 Before surgery, you will wear a special boot that keeps you from moving your lower leg and foot.

 Surgery to repair your tendon